Handling porcelain veneer emergencies.

 If only a small bit of porcelain has flecked off, one solution is for your dentist to trim and buff your veneer until the chip's divot has been polished out.

 This makes a very lasting solution.
 However, neighboring teeth may need to be recontoured in a similar fashion so the symmetry of your smile is maintained.

-There can be instances where you just notice a crack in your veneer; otherwise it remains whole and in place on your tooth.
+You may have encountered the situation where you've discovered a crack or craze lines in your veneer but otherwise it remains whole and in place on your tooth.

-The crack indicates that something has flexed (tooth or veneer), so it's hard to know how firmly the porcelain is still bonded to the tooth.
-Additionally, over time the crack will tend to accumulate stain and this will spoil your veneer's appearance.
+In this type of situation, it's impossible for your dentist to know how firmly the fractured parts are still bonded to your tooth.
+Additionally, over time the crack will tend to accumulate stain, ultimately spoiling the veneer's appearance.

 Sometimes replacing a veneer either isn't possible or doesn't make a reasonable choice.

-Case selection is a very important aspect of creating porcelain veneer success.
-And it may be that now that problems have occurred (possibly more than once) that it's obvious that your situation really wasn't (or is no longer) a suitable application for this technique.
+Proper case selection is a very important part of being able to create a successful veneering outcome.
+And it may be that now that problems have occurred (possibly more than once) that it's obvious that your situation really wasn't (or no longer is) a suitable application for this technique.

-If that's the case, then dental crown placement is the next step for your tooth.
+If replacement isn't possible or prudent, then having a dental crown made is the next step for your tooth.